aiman-al-masoud/deixiscript/docs/presentation/index.md

 SN: 2019, more formal-looking than the others, naturalistic iterators through introspection.

-Metafor: not full system, generates scaffolding code, uses common sense knowledge from big Open Mind corpus.
+Metafor: not full system, generates scaffolding code, uses common sense knowledge from big Open Mind corpus. storytelling

 Literate programming: from the 80's, not single language, approach, by Donald Knuth, code for humans not for machine, markup+programming language.